My Current Crohn’s Exercise Routine

 I am finally on a medication that allows me to feel like a functioning human being again.
 Don’t get me wrong, I am not in remission yet and I still deal with symptoms every day, but I can function.
 I think you completely get what I mean.

-What my current exercise routine looks like
+What my Crohn's exercise routine looks like now

 And with this level of functioning, I am able to think about exercise again.
 And lo and behold, I have been able to be consistent!
 So what does my exercise regimen look like?